cirosantilli/linux-cheat/posix.md

 - `PWD`
 - `TMPDIR`
 - `COLUMNS` and `LINES`: current width of terminal
-- `SHELL`: this is *not* the current shell! it conatains the path of the defualt shell
+- `SHELL`: this is *not* the current shell!
+It contains the path of the default shell.
 - `TERM`: analogous to shell

 The following variables don't have fixed purposes, but POSIX says that they must be used with caution: